How do you Value a Pre-Revenue Company?

 What’s the Difference Between a Startup Valuation and a Mature Business Valuation?

-How does a mature business valuation differ from a pre-revenue startup valuation?
+How does a mature business valuation differ from a startup valuation?

 Factors for Pre-Revenue Startup Valuation

-Here are a few important factors that go into a pre-revenue startup valuation:
+Here are a few important factors that go into valuing a pre-revenue startup company:

 Proof of Concept

-One of the main indicators in the value of a startup company that doesn’t have any revenue is traction.
-You can get a better understanding of the business by taking a look at the four data points that make up a company’s proof of concept or feasibility:
+One of the main indicators of the value of a startup company that doesn’t have any revenue is traction.
+You can get a better understanding of the business by looking at the four data points that make up a company’s proof of concept or feasibility:

-Growth rate– how much your business has grown on a small budget.
+How much has your business grown on a small budget?
 This is a great tool to show investors who will be looking for potential growth when you’ve received financial backing.

-Investors won’t want to spend their money on a team that doesn’t seem like they’re set for success.
-To ensure that investors are interested in investing in your tech startup, take a look to ensure your company team has the following traits:
+Investors won’t want to spend their money on a team that isn’t ready for success.
+To ensure that investors are interested in investing in your tech startup, look to ensure your company team has the following traits:

 - Diversity of Skills